-Majority of Gurudwaras organize Kirtan (prayer offerings) and ceremonies of Amrit Sanchar.
-Upon this, they prepare sweets and meals (Langar) to offer to one and all who comes to eat.
+The majority of Gurudwaras organize Kirtan (prayer offerings) and ceremonies of Amrit Sanchar.
+Upon this, they prepare sweets and meals (Langar) to offer to one and all who come to eat.
 It comes in their religious faith to offer a meal to anyone who comes to their doorstep.
 In this, every child, man, and woman participate with great enthusiasm.

 The Langar offering on this day is known as Guru Ka Langar.
 Devotees offer the special halwa on Guruparb called Karah Prasad.

 Guru Nanak Jayanti is one of the most popular festivals of the Sikh calendar.
 This day celebrates the birth of the greatest and selfless teacher, Guru Nanak Dev.

 In accordance with the mythological tales, on 15th April 1469, Guru Nanak Dev takes birth.
 The tale mentions, his father belongs to the village of Talwandi.
 People also believe Guru Nanak Dev has an elder sister who marries Jai Ram in the year 1475.

 Guru Nanak Dev’s village is now popular as Nankana in Lahore, Pakistan.

 At the outset, Guru Nanak Dev lives with his elder sister and brother-in-law.
 As he turns sixteen years old, he works for DaulatKhan Lodi.
 In the year 1487, on September 24 he marries Mata Sulakkani.